bitcoin-dot-org/Bitcoin.org/_includes/ref_core_rpcs-abcdefg.md

 {% autocrossref %}

-*String:* a hash of the P2SH multisig redeemScript, which is also stored in the wallet so Bitcoin Core can monitor the network and block chain for transactions sent to that address (which will be displayed in the wallet as spendable balances).
+*String:* a hash of the P2SH multisig redeem script, which is also stored in the wallet so Bitcoin Core can monitor the network and block chain for transactions sent to that address (which will be displayed in the wallet as spendable balances).